 Opened by Eilat Lieber, the new Director of the Tower of David Museum, the excavations have only recently become available to tourists.
 While we’re counting this as just one treasure, the excavations offer a whole treasure chest of hidden delights that will make any true history buff drool with excitement.
 Firstly, these are the only excavations of Herod’s Palace, featuring enormous foundation walls.
 Secondly, visitors can walk down the Herodian steps to a Hasmonian pool, that in its time would’ve been an extravagant pool connected directly to Herod’s palace.
-If you’d really love to enrichen your knowledge of the place, a guided tour of the Kishle (from Herod’s Palace to the mandate-period British prison) is available every Tuesday at 10:30am and Friday at 11am, and last for approximately 2 hours.
+If you’d really love to enrichen your knowledge of the place, a guided tour in English of the Kishle (from Herod’s Palace to the mandate-period British prison) is available every Friday at 10:00 am, and lasts for approximately 2 hours.
 These tours start at the top of the Phaseal Tower, with breath-taking views over the four corners of the Old City, the Dome of the Rock, the Church of the Holy Sepulchre, the Mount of Olives, the Hurve Synagogue and even– on a clear day – the Jordanian mountains.

 Popularly known in Hebrew as 'the Tayelet', this stunning scene is actually comprised of a series of walkways, primarily the Walter and Elise Haas Promenade, the Gabriel Sherover Promenade and the Richard and Rhoda Goldman Promenade.
 Here, you’ll quickly realize why Jerusalem is famous for its heavenly beauty.
 Just a few of the wondrous sights you can see from the observation points include Augusta Victoria Hospital, the Hebrew University of Mount Scopus, Mount Zion, the King David Hotel, the Tower of Jerusalem YMCA, the Mount of Olives, the Hurva Synagogue and – of course – the Dome of the Rock and Temple Mount.
 While the avid view-hunter may see this spot as their prize stop, the promenades are also perfect for romantic picnics and artistic inspiration.
 Indeed, both the selfie stick and the panoramic camera option will never have as much value as the moment you find yourself standing in 'the Tayalet'.
 Furthermore, if you’re only interested in walking a small portion of the way, Segway tours are an alternative way to experience the views, only at a slightly faster pace.